up-data-science/Data-Problems/README.md

 # Data-Problems
-This repository was made with the goal of charing problems of the team related with data that you have experimented, share in folders if possible jupyter notebooks explaining your approaches!
+This repository was made with the goal of sharing problems of the team related with data that you have experimented, share in folders if possible jupyter notebooks explaining your approaches!